 For me, life after divorce is when time shifted.
-I measure things now, in point of fact, by “A.D.” (after divorce) as opposed to “W.H.” ( — while I was “with him”).
-A.D. is my current epoch, and let me reassure you, A.D. is good.
+In fact, I measure things now in terms of “A.D.” (after divorce) as opposed to “W.H.” ( — while I was “with him”).
+And A.D.?
+It’s my current epoch, and let me reassure you, A.D. is good.

 But, you might be in another place right now, and you are not buying it.
 You wonder how YOU would cope and what your life after divorce would even look like.
 Understood.
 I remember all too vividly my imaginings, my fear of aloneness.
 It was dark.
 So dark it stopped me in my tracks for a long time.
 So maybe if I share a glimpse of reality, a few hours in the life of this graying divorceé, you might dare to imagine something else that is possible … for you.

 My day begins, whenever I want.
 This morning it began with the light first filtering through my shade.
 I roll over.
 I remember it’s Sunday … also, I’ve peeked at the clock and seen it’s a double-win.
 It’s only 7:10 am.
 Not 8:10 am, because I have not adjusted the clock on the bureau since Day Light Savings Time came, and went.

 When I do get up I am reminded my space is mine, and that even my bathroom gives me a charge.
 Not for its plunge pool tub, (there ain’t one) but because I find this room ALWAYS as I have left it.
 Immaculate (okay, so I am a bit of a neat freak … ).
 The towels are hung and dry from yesterday’s use.
 My worn clothes are in the hamper.
 The sink is clean.
 The toilet seat is down.
 My day seems expansive.